a6h15hek/a6h15hek/blogs/logging-in-software-development.md

 Here are five key points to remember when writing logs for a function:

 1. **Specify the Log’s Origin:**
-   - Always note down where the log is coming from.
-This includes the time it was created, the name of the file, and the function it’s related to.
-This helps when you’re trying to fix problems, as you can focus on a specific file or function.
+   - Always note down the source of the log.
+This can include the time it was created, the name of the file, the function it’s related to, and many other details.
+This is helpful when troubleshooting, as developer can focus on a specific file or function.

 2. **Write with Debugging in Mind:**
-   - When you’re writing your logs, think about potential issues that might come up.
-Write your logs in a way that would help you solve these problems if they were to happen.
+   - When writing logs, consider potential issues that might arise.
+Logs should be written in a manner that would assist in solving these problems, should they occur.

 3. **Narrate a Story:**
-   - Your logs should be like a story that sticks to the main point but covers all the important details.
-Each function should have its own story.
+   - Logs should be like a story that adheres to the main point but covers all the important details.
+Each function should have its own narrative, starting with the arguments it received and ending with the data it returned.
+The log can include the execution time, any inner functions it called, the input it received, and the output it returned.

-4. **Test Your Logs Thoroughly:**
+4. **Test Logs Thoroughly:**
-   - Just like you test your work after you finish it, you should also test your logs.
-Make sure your logs are showing the right information for both successful and unsuccessful cases.
-Always look at your logs from the perspective of someone trying to fix a problem.
+   - Just like testing feature after completion, logs should also be tested.
+Ensure logs are displaying the correct information for both successful and unsuccessful cases.
+Always view logs from the perspective of someone trying to fix a problem.

 5. **Avoid Over-Logging:**
-   - Don’t log everything.
-Leave out sensitive information, especially when dealing with user data.
-For example, instead of logging all the details about a user, just log the user’s ID or the information you’re using in your code.
+   - Not everything should be logged.
+Sensitive information, particularly when it pertains to user data, should be omitted.
+For instance, rather than logging all user details, only the user’s ID or the information utilized in the code should be logged.

 ### Remember to log at the correct level: